-The Myth of Meditation: Restoring Imaginal Ground through Embodied Buddhist Practice
+The Myth of Meditation: Restoring Imaginal Ground through Embodied Buddhist Practice (eBook)

-Engaging in this art is what Paramananda outlines in The Myth of Meditation.
-Enlivened by his love of both the natural world and poetry, he guides us is a threefold process: grounding meditative experience in the body, turning towards experience in a kindly and intelligent way, and seeing through to another way of understanding and being in the world.
+A grounded approach to Buddhist meditation and practice.
+Paramananda offers an approach that is a challenge both to the way we experience ourselves, and the way in which we see and ‘be’ in the world.
+He guides us in grounding meditative experience in the body, turning towards experience in a kindly and intelligent way, and seeing through to another way of understanding and being in the world.

 Paramananda’s latest book…is beautifully simple, earthy, inviting a subtle, sensitive and poetic meeting of ourselves… This book will help you find your way back to your own vulnerable heart... – Jayaraja, Chair of Buddhafield, author of The Yellow Book of Games and Energizers